 Persons with Mental Illnesses in the Criminal Justice System.
 There are more persons with mental illness in the Cook County Jail (more than 2,000) than in all of the public mental hospital in Illinois.
 There are more persons with mental illnesses in state prisons (at least 7,000) than in all of the public and private mental hospitals in the state combined.
 Persons with mental illnesses do not get good mental health care in prisons and jails.
 In cooperation with many other groups the Project is working on several strategies for diverting persons with mental illnesses form the criminal justice system.
 These include: 1) the creation and expansion of mental health courts; 2) connecting persons with mental illnesses in prisons and jails to Medicaid and disability benefits promptly upon discharge, and 3) working to make sure that Governor Rauner's plan to redue the state prison populatoin by 25%, includes appropriate behavioral health services for those diverted from prison.

 Illinois State Bar Association Mental Health Law Section Council.
 The Project director has been legislative liaison for this group for many years.
-The Project frequently drafts legislation for the Seciton Council.
-In December, 2015, the ISBA Board of Governors recently agreed to sponsor a bill drafted by the Project on behalf of the Section Council.
+The Project frequently drafts legislation for the Section Council.
+The ISBA Board of Governors recently agreed to sponsor a bill drafted by the Project on behalf of the Section Council.
 This bill is intended to overturn the Illinois Supreme Court's decision in James W. In James W. the court upheld the commitment of a defendant who was forced to wait 90 days to obtain a commitment hearing because he assserted his statutory right to a jury trial.